 Langston Hughes

-As episode one drew to a close, Hawkins sat in a small San Fransisco cafe in 1986, waiting for Tim to call him back, and as the phone rang, we were left wondering whether he would invite him over.
-As episode two opens, we have our answer: the phone call was from Tim’s sister and carer (Edie Inksetter), and she has no intention of letting Hawk near her brother as she states, “Tim was never able to have a real partner, you stole that from him.”
-This one sentence plays into the themes raised in episode one, where Hawkins was difficult to read: a man of secrets, lies and love who sat in the political shadows and often used people for his gain.
+As episode one drew to a close, Hawkins sat in a small San Francisco café in 1986, waiting for Tim to call him back.
+As the phone rang, we were left wondering whether Tim would invite Hawkins over.
+As episode two opens, we have our answer: the phone call was from Tim’s sister and carer (Edie Inksetter), and she has no intention of letting Hawk near her brother, as she states, “Tim was never able to have a real partner, you stole that from him.”
+This one sentence aligns with the themes introduced in episode one, where Hawkins was difficult to read: a man of secrets, lies, and love who sat in the political shadows and often exploited people for his own gain.
 Yet, there is far more to Hawkins than was revealed in the first episode, and this second episode begins to paint a more complete portrait as we are whisked back to 1953.

 McCarthy’s final scenes in episode one saw him read his executive order to root out sexual deviants in government positions, as Hawkins and Tim’s fiery sexual encounters began to morph into something more tender.
 As episode two opens, it’s clear that Hawkins and Tim are now far more than fuck buddies; they are secret partners who live in the shadows and leave each other’s apartments before sunrise in fear of being seen.
 Of course, that doesn’t stop Hawkins from using their relationship to gain information on Cohn, McCarthy and Schine’s anti-communist plans or their new mission to rid the country of homosexuals.
 But Tim now feels like a willing participant in this information exchange.
 Or maybe he would just do anything to keep Hawkins at his side?
 After all, Hawkins is bulletproof, right?